 “And he gathered all the grain of the seven years that the land of Egypt was enjoying, the seven years that were in the land of Egypt and stored the grain in the cities; he put in each city the grain of the fields around it.
 So Joseph collected produce in very large quantities, like the sands of the sea, until he ceased to measure it, for it could not be measured.”
 Genesis 41:48-49

-One may ask if the Israelites lived in the city of Avaris, why does the Bible use the names of Rameses and Pithom if the two were separated by up to two centuries?
+One might ask if the Israelites lived in the city of Avaris, why does the Bible use the names of Rameses and Pithom if the two were separated by up to two centuries?
 The Torah sometimes identifies locations with anachronistic names, as in The War of the Nine Kings, as described in Genesis 14,

 “And they returned, and came to Ein-Mishpat (the Well of Judgment), which is Kadesh, and smote all the country of the Amalekites.”
 Genesis 14:7

-How is it possible that they smote the ‘country of the Amalekites’, when Amalek was not yet born?
+How is it possible that they smote the ‘country of the Amalekites’ when Amalek was not yet born?
 Amalek was the grandson of Esav, as Genesis states:

 “Timna was a concubine of Esav’s son Eliphaz.
 She gave birth to Amalek for Eliphaz.”
 Genesis 36:12